coventry/troncle/README.md

 namespace-level by selecting ".." in the minibuffer), so it is compatible with the usual practice of separating code and tests.
-You can also set the function to be executed at the repl by passing the function `t/st` a function which takes no arguments.
+You can also set the function to be executed at the repl by passing the function `t/st` a function which takes no arguments (E.g., `(t/st troncle.tst/capitalization)`.
 Whichever method you use, the function will be called with no arguments on the clojure side when `troncle-trace-region` is called on the emacs side.

 Suppose we run `C-c t R` with the following region of `tst.clj`
 selected: